Written by Megan Hunt, Institute for Public Health Summer Research Program alumna

 Throughout my life, I had been interested in pursuing a career in healthcare.
-However, it wasn’t until my experience in the Institute for Public Health Summer Program that I was able to identify exactly where I saw myself in the field.
+However, it wasn’t until my experience in the Institute for Public Health Summer Research Program that I was able to identify exactly where I saw myself in the field.

 As a rising junior in college, I was remotely familiar with the field of public health.
 My Biochemistry major exposed me to some of the facets of population health, but I was naïve to its complexities and broad reaching impacts.
 Upon discovery of the Washington University in St. Louis program, I decided to try my hand at public health; initially, I thought the program would help me rule it out as a field of interest.
 Yet, I could not have been more wrong.